Drexel University is one of 12 CRNA schools in Pennsylvania.

 An average nurse anesthetist salary in Pennsylvania

-Pennsylvania CRNA salaries are lower than the national average and range from $130k-$150k.
+Pennsylvania CRNA salaries are just slightly lower than the national average with an annual mean wage of $185,090.

 All information given on this site about Drexel University PA’s Nurse Anesthetist Program was taken directly from their website.